“You Princeton folks stole Hamilton and St. Marie, root and branch,

 Princeton Republic, April 4, 1907 – “In St. Marie the interest centered on the question of providing a new town house.
 It was voted to build the new town house on the west side of the river.”

-The old building was razed after 1909 and its lumber used to build a farmhouse, according to the late area historian Elaine Reetz’s sources.
-A 1914 map shows a building at the corner of Huckleberry Road and County Road J. It is not there on a 1923 map.
+The old building was razed about 1909 and its lumber used to build a farmhouse, according to the late area historian Elaine Reetz’s sources.

 Rev. Robert and Lovina Thompson purchased Lots 1 and 4 in block 7 from Shaw et al in July 1852 (Deeds, Volume F, Page 355).